evylang/evy/docs/builtins.md

 ## Errors

-Evy has two types of errors: compiler errors and run-time errors.
+Evy has two types of errors: parse errors and run-time errors.

-- **Compiler errors** are reported before the program is executed.
+- **parse errors** are reported before the program is executed.
 They report errors with the syntax, such as a missing closing quote for `print "abc`, an illegal character, such as `#`, or type errors, such as `min "a" "b"`.
-- **Run-time errors** only occur if there are no compiler errors and the code path causing the error is executed.
+- **Run-time errors** only occur if there are no parse errors and the code path causing the error is executed.

 For example, the following code will **sometimes** cause a run-time error: